 Shanghai is China’s largest city, full of futuristic high-rises, traditional temples and colonial buildings.
 The city is surprisingly clean & quiet, especially for being the largest city by population in the country!
 A financial hub for China, Shanghai is a world-class city, with plenty to see and do.
 I’m so excited to share my guide to Shanghai with you!

-3-DAY GUIDE TO SHANGHAI
+A COMPREHENSIVE 3-DAY GUIDE TO SHANGHAI

 HOW TO GET TO SHANGHAI

 When you think of flying to China, you probably don’t expect cheap airfares, but we found our flight for only $386 round-trip!
 That’s practically unheard of, flights to Chicago are more expensive!
 Don’t forget, if you’re heading to China, you will need a visa – I wrote a detailed post dedicated to getting a Chinese visa, you can find that here!

 Once you arrive at Shanghai’s airport, you can rent a car, grab a cab (they don’t have Uber), take the subway or ride the MagLev (more on that below).
 I’d definitely recommend taking the MagLev to the city center if it’s near your hotel.
 You can get from the airport to the city center in just 8 MINUTES!
 The subway will easily take you over an hour.

 We stayed in the Pudong District, which is Shanghai’s CBD (Central Business District).
 There are a lot of great hotels along the river with easy access to the ferry and the subway to take you across the river and into Shanghai.
 We preferred this area to the Bund, simply because it seemed nicer, less crowded with tourists and lots to do in the area.
 I’d recommend the Grand Kempinski Shanghai or the Pudong Shangri’ La, as its location is right on the water.
 Those are two of our favorite hotel chains, you really can’t go wrong with either!